CFTs on Riemann Surfaces of genus $g\geq 1$: Introduction

 Quantum field theories are a major challenge for mathematicians.
 Apart from cases without interaction, the theories best understood at present are conformally invariant and do not contain massive particles.

-Conformal field theories (CFTs) can be defined over arbitrary Riemann surfaces.
+Conformal Field Theories (CFTs) can be defined over arbitrary Riemann surfaces.
 A theory is considered to be solved once all of its $N$-point functions are known.
-The case of the Riemann sphere is rather well understood.

-The present paper establishes explicit formulas for the $2$-point functions of the Virasoro field over some specific class of genus-$g$ Riemann surfaces $X_g$, where $g\geq 1$. $N$-point functions for $N\geq3$ are obtained inductively from these.
-We show that they can be written in terms of a list of oriented graphs with $N$ partially linked vertices which is complete under some natural condition.
+We restrict our consideration to meromorphic CFTs \cite{Goddard: 1989} which are defined by holomorphic fields, and a rather specific class of Riemann surfaces.

+The case of the Riemann sphere $X_0$ is easy, and for the torus $X_1$, one can use the standard tools of doubly periodic and modular functions (\cite{Zhu:1996},\cite{DiFranc:1997} and more recently, e.g.\ \cite{DG:2009},\cite{NK:2009}).
+The case $g>1$ is technically more demanding, however.
+Some progress has been made in the Vertex Operator Algebra (VOA) formalism by sewing surfaces of lower genus.
+There is no canonical way to do this and two different sewing procedures have been explored.
+Explicit formulas could be extablished for the genus two $N$-point functions for the free bosonic Heisenberg VOA and its modules (\cite{MT:2010}, \cite{MT:2011}), and for the free fermion vertex operator superalgebra \cite{TZ:2011}.

-Much has been achieved previously for conformal field theories over the torus $X_1$ (e.g., \cite{NK:2009}), the case $g>1$ is technically more demanding though.
-Some first steps have been made (\cite{T:2001}, \cite{MT:2007 preprint}, \cite{MT:2007} and more recently, \cite{TZ:2009-10}) using operator vertex algebras.
-Quantum field theory on a compact Riemann surface of any genus can be approached differently using methods from algebraic geometry \cite{R:1989-91} and complex analysis. $N$-point functions of holomorphic fields are meromorphic functions.
+Instead, quantum field theory on a compact Riemann surface of any genus can be approached differently using methods from algebraic geometry (\cite{R:1989-91}, \cite{TUY:1989}, \cite{F-BZ:2004}) and complex analysis. $N$-point functions of holomorphic fields are meromorphic functions.
 That is, they are determined by their poles and their respective behaviour at infinity.
-By compactness of $X_g$, these functions admit a Laurent series expansion whose principal part has finite length.
+By compactness of $X_g$, these functions are rational.

+The present paper establishes explicit formulas for the $2$-point functions of the Virasoro field over hyperelliptic genus-$g$ Riemann surfaces $X_g$, where $g\geq 1$. $N$-point functions for $N\geq 3$ are obtained inductively from these, up to a finite number of parameters which in general cannot be determined by the methods presented in this paper.
+In comparison, the formulas given by the work of Mason, Tuite, and Zuevsky determine all constants, but are given in terms of infinite series.

+We show that the $N$-point functions can be written in terms of a list of oriented graphs.
+For $g=1$ the result reduces to a formula which is very similar to eq.\ (3.19) in \cite{HT:2011}.
+The method we used is essentially the one developed in \cite{HT:2011} though it was found independently.

+Although we deal with the Virasoro field, our method applies to more general holomorphic fields.